-ONCE UPON A TIME, there lived a carpenter and his wife in a small house.
-More than anything, the two of them wanted to have a baby.
-At long last, their wish came true – the wife was going to have a child!
+ONCE UPON A TIME, there lived a carpenter and his wife.
+More than anything, they wanted a child of their own.
+At long last, their wish came true – the wife was going to have a baby!

-“But we cannot get to it,” said the carpenter.
-“It is the garden of the witch who lives next door.”
+“But we cannot!” said the carpenter.
+“You know as well as I do that the garden belongs to the witch, who lives next door.”

-“If I cannot have that lettuce,” said the wife, “I will not eat anything at all!”
+“If I cannot have that lettuce,” said the wife, “I will not eat anything at all.
+I will die!"

 “I…uh…am getting lettuce for my wife,” said the carpenter.

 "You thief!" yelled the witch.
-"I will have you sent to jail!"
+"You will pay for this!"

-“Why do I care about that?” roared the witch.
+“Why should I care about that?” shouted the witch.

 “You say you will do anything?” said the witch.

 “Fine!” said the witch.
-“This is the deal.
-You may take all the lettuce you want.
-And when your wife has a baby girl, I will take the baby and she will be mine!”
+“Here's the deal.
+Go ahead - take all the lettuce you want.
+Your wife will have a baby girl.
+And when she does, the baby will be mine!”

 “What?!” said the carpenter.
 “I would never agree to that!”